 Experiencing new technology, adapting to an increasingly digital landscape, and embracing virtual trends in nursing will be essential to—and exciting for—the future of health care.

-Marymount Will Continue To Educate Caring, Compassionate, and Committed Nurses.
+Marymount Will Continue To Equip Caring, Compassionate and Committed Nurses.

-One nursing trend we can promise: we’ll be here, providing our nursing students with a quality education right outside the nation’s capital.
-We love nothing more than empowering our students, equipping them with tools they need to make a difference on a local, national, and international level.
+One nursing trend we can promise is that we’ll be here, providing our nursing students with a quality education right outside the nation’s capital.
+We love nothing more than empowering our students and equipping them with the tools they need to make a difference on a local, national and international level.

 At Marymount, we understand that hands-on experience is an important part of any nursing degree.
 That’s why we offer free clinical placement services for online students.
 We want to make sure our online nursing students can focus on working and studying while a team of professionals secures an appropriate clinical placement and preceptor for them.

 The entry-level option for students with non-nursing undergraduate degrees is the Online ABSN.
 In just 16 months, Online ABSN students complete the following requirements in preparation for RN careers: